yeshajt/hackgt20/final_idea.md

 ## HackGT Project: (project name)

-#### Build a platform that helps restaurants
+#### Build a platform that helps local restaurants connect to local farmers
-Aligns with the NCR Sponsorship Challenge maybe
+Aligns with the NCR Sponsorship Challenge

 ### Problem Statements
 1. Help Small Businesses thrive - Local restaurants are connected with farmers to receive higher quality, fresher food.
 Thrive =